Experienced Estate Planning Attorney Helps Protect Your Family

 Surprise, Arizona lawyer serves clients throughout greater Phoenix

 Many people look at estate planning as a simple exercise in obtaining the right documents.
 Some even download estate planning templates from a website and proceed to fill in the blanks and check off certain boxes.
 Unfortunately, this approach is not going to accomplish what you want most from an estate plan: ensuring that your death or disability triggers vital support as quickly as possible, with the least disruption possible, and the least possible intrusion by the court.
-At Pennington Law, PLLC, I have more than 10 years of estate planning experience, counseling clients from a variety of circumstances, from active duty military to retirees.
+At Pennington Law - Estate Planning, PLLC, I have more than 10 years of estate planning experience, counseling clients from a variety of circumstances, from active duty military to retirees.
 I am committed to helping you create an estate plan that addresses the full range of your concerns at a price you can afford.

 Highly personal approach to estate planning